weiwei1206/Nov29_7pm/README.md

 # Code for DHS

-## Please press ‘Download Repository’ button.
+## Please press the ‘Download Repository’ button.